dialeleven/php-google-sitemap/README.md

 ## Conclusion

 If you've gotten this far, I hope you find the class useful!
-If you have any questions about using the class (XML/image/news/video) or constructive feedback, please feel free to reach out!
+If you have any questions about using the class (XML/image/news/video), bug reports, or constructive feedback, please feel free to reach out!